vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 Bank synchronization
 ====================

-Odoo can synchronize directly with your bank institution to get all bank statements imported automatically into your database.
+Leansoft can synchronize directly with your bank institution to get all bank statements imported automatically into your database.

-To check if your bank is compatible with Odoo, go to `Odoo Accounting Features
+To check if your bank is compatible with Leansoft, go to `Leansoft Accounting Features
 <https://leansoft.vn/page/accounting-features>`_, and click on
 :guilabel:`See list of supported institutions`.

-Odoo supports more than 25,000 institutions around the world.
+Leansoft supports more than 25,000 institutions around the world.

 To connect to the banks, Leansoft uses multiple web-services: